Corey Seager Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.
+- The Twins pitching staff is second in MLB with a collective 9.5 strikeouts per nine innings.

-- The Twins have a 3.93 team ERA that ranks eighth across all league pitching staffs.
+- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.91).

+- Keuchel (1-1) gets the starting nod for the Twins in his fourth start of the season.
+He's put together a 3.50 ERA in 18 2/3 innings pitched, with six strikeouts.

-- In his last time out on Saturday, the righty went five innings against the Texas Rangers, allowing one earned run while surrendering five hits.
+- His most recent appearance came in relief on Sunday when the left-hander threw five scoreless innings against the Texas Rangers while allowing five hits.

-- The 27-year-old has an ERA of 4.33, with 10.9 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .243 batting average against him.
+- In four games this season, the 35-year-old has an ERA of 3.50, with 3 strikeouts per nine innings.
+Opponents are batting .290 against him.

 © 2023 Data Skrive.
 All rights reserved.